SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 small set of constraints, like padding, margin or minimal and maximum dimensions, are common among all the layouts.
 Constraints allows you to clearly defined the size and the position of your element withing its parent.

+When you change the position or the size of an element, a requestLayout is sent but the effect on the element’s bounds is actually visible only after the layout is computed.
+In bloc, the layout is computed from a dedicated space Phase, applied on each pulse.
+Have a look at BlSpaceFrame and BlSpaceFramePhase and its subclasses.

+To easy this kind of script one can use *#whenLayoutedDoOnce:* which arms a one shot event handler that reacts to the *BlElementLayoutComputedEvent* event.

 ### element combination